 How to Request a Verification of Enrollment

-This action will take you to the National Student Clearinghouse website, our authorized provider of enrollment verifications.
-Once on their site, choose "Current Enrollment" (current semester) or "All Enrollment" (all semesters) and click on the "Obtain an enrollment certificate" link.
+Selecting the PRINT option will take you to the National Student Clearinghouse website, our authorized provider of enrollment verifications.
+Once on their site, choose either "Current Enrollment" (current semester), or "All Enrollment" (all semesters), and click on the "Obtain an enrollment certificate" link.
 Your enrollment verification certificate will open as a PDF document that can be printed from your web browser.

 Former students can download, sign and return the Enrollment Verification Form.